 - Teamwork and communication skills

-- Inclusiveness, outreach, and community building – for this project, we actively recruit youth of color and underserved students at central and south Seattle Schools, offer financial, and for some, provide complimentary
+- Inclusiveness, outreach, and community building – we actively recruit youth of color and underserved students at central and south Seattle Schools.

 Board of Directors